Adam-Alive/name-the-flag-game/README.md

 ### Existing Features

 - **Home Page**
-  - The user is greeted by a colourful and eye-catching globe-shaped montage of flags.
-A brief welcome message invites the user to learn and have fun and the start button below the image provides a clear call to action.
+  - The user is greeted by a colourful and eye-catching globe-shaped collage of flags.
+A brief welcome message invites the user to learn and have fun and the start button provides a clear call to action.

 ![screenshot](documentation/home-page.png)

 - **Game Start**
-  - Details about
+  - A flag-image is shown with three answer buttons giving the user a choice of three countries.
+Above the flag is displayed the current question number (out of 20) and current score.

 ![screenshot](documentation/game-start.png)

 - **Correct Answer and Next Question**
--
-  - Details
+  - The user has selected the correct answer-button which causes it to turn green and the other two buttons to turn red.
+The score tally increments by one and the next and restart buttons will allow the user to go to the next question or restart the game if they wish.

 ![screenshot](documentation/correct-answer.png)

 - **Wrong Answer and Restart**
-  - Details
+  - The user has selected the wrong answer-button which causes it to turn red, along with the other wrong answer.
+The correct answer-button turns green so the user will be able to learn the correct flag.
+Play continues until 20 questions have been answered or the user restarts the game.

 ![screenshot](documentation/wrong-answer.png)

 - **Total Score and Play Again**
-  - Details
+  - After question 20 is answered, a total score message is displayed and the user can start a new game if they wish by clicking on the play again button.

 ![screenshot](documentation/total-score.png)

 - **New Game**
-  - Details
+  - The game is reset with a new flag on display, the question tally at 1/20 and the score at 0.

 ![screenshot](documentation/start-again.png)

 ### Future Features

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Do you have additional ideas that you'd like to include on your project in the future?
-Fantastic!
-List them here!
-It's always great to have plans for future improvements!
-Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- Title for future feature #1
-  - Any additional notes about this feature.
-- Title for future feature #2
-  - Any additional notes about this feature.
-- Title for future feature #3
-  - Any additional notes about this feature.
+The following features would add to the user experience in future:

+- Encouraging Alert
+  - A pop-up alert after 10 questions have been answered to encourage the user to keep going e.g. "Half-way there, keep going!"
+- Full Score Message
+  - A score of 20/20 could display a fun and congratulatory message, perhaps with an animation or video with flags flying or a large crowd waving flags.
+- Fun Facts
+  - After each correct answer, a message displays the name of the correct countries capital city e.g. "Did you know that the capital of Venezuela is Caracas?"

 ## Tools & Technologies Used